-When the Scout meets with the counselor, he should bring any required projects.
+When the Scout meets with the counselor, he or she should bring any required projects.
 If these cannot be transported, he should present evidence, such as photographs or adult verification.
-His unit leader, for example, might state that a satisfactory bridge or tower has been built for the Pioneering merit badge, or that meals were prepared for Cooking.
+The Scout’s unit leader, for example, might state that a satisfactory bridge or tower has been built for the Pioneering merit badge, or that meals were prepared for Cooking.
 If there are questions that requirements were met, a counselor may confirm with adults involved.
 Once satisfied, the counselor signs the blue card using the date upon which the Scout completed the requirements, or in the case of partials, initials the individual requirements passed.

 Note that from time to time, it may be appropriate for a requirement that has been met for one badge to also count for another.
 See “Fulfilling More Than One Requirement With a Single Activity,” 18.104.22.168.

 22.214.171.124 Group Instruction